Robbie Fulks: Chicago

-Fulks moved to Chicago in 1983, and shortly after started teaching at Chicago's Old Town School of Folk Music.
-In 1987, he joined The Special Consensus Bluegrass Band, where he showcased his unique guitar flatpicking.
-In the early 1990s, he performed in the musical Woody Guthrie's American Song.
+Fulks moved to Chicago in 1983 and started teaching at Chicago's Old Town School of Folk Music.
+In 1987, he joined The Special Consensus Bluegrass Band, where he showcased his unique guitar flatpicking style.
+In the early 1990s he performed in the musical Woody Guthrie's American Song.

-Meanwhile, he recorded his original compositions.
-Steve Albini engineered many of his early tracks, and the Chicago punk-country label Bloodshot Records began releasing them in 1993.
+He also recorded his original compositions.
+Many of his early tracks were engineered by Steve Albini, and the Chicago punk-country label Bloodshot Records began releasing them in 1993.

 Nashville

 While living in Chicago, Fulks worked for four years as a country songwriter, mainly for Music Row publisher API.

-Fulks's solo debut, Country Love Songs, was released on Bloodshot Records in 1996 to positive reviews.
-The album was engineered by Steve Albini.
-The Skeletons, members of whom later formed the band The Morells, played on much of the record.
-Tom Brumley and Buck Owens are also featured.
-It was followed by 1997's South Mouth, which cemented Fulks's retro-alternative image.
+His solo debut album, Country Love Songs, engineered by Steve Albini, was released on Bloodshot Records in 1996 and received positive reviews.
+The Skeletons, members of whom later formed the band The Morells, played on most of the tracks and Tom Brumley and Buck Owens also featured.
+Country Love Songs was followed in 1997 by South Mouth, which confirmed Fulks's retro-alternative image.

-As fans had grown used to his rough and sparse sound, many were shocked by the release of Fulks's third album, 1998's Let's Kill Saturday Night, on Geffen Records.
-Fulks recorded it during the spring of 1998 in Nashville with producer Rick Will.
-The record includes performances by Lucinda Williams, Sam Bush, Bill Lloyd, and Al Anderson as well as guitarist Rob Gjersoe (Jimmie Dale Gilmore), bassist Lorne Rall, and drummer Dan Massey.
+Fans had grown used to his rough and sparse sound, but his third album, 1998's Let's Kill Saturday Night, on Geffen Records, was different.
+Fulks recorded it during the spring of 1998 in Nashville with producer Rick Will, and the album included performances by Lucinda Williams, Sam Bush, Bill Lloyd, and Al Anderson, as well as guitarist Rob Gjersoe (Jimmie Dale Gilmore), bassist Lorne Rall, and drummer Dan Massey.

-When Geffen disbanded shortly after the release of the record, Fulks found himself without a label, so he started his own company, Boondoggle Records.
-He released an album of previously unreleased material called The Very Best of Robbie Fulks.
-He often licenses his music for distribution by Bloodshot.
+Geffen Records disbanded shortly after the release of the record and Fulks, finding himself without a label, started his own company, Boondoggle Records, and released an album of previously unreleased material called The Very Best of Robbie Fulks.
+He also licenses his music for distribution by Bloodshot.